Back to Blog

 CompanyMitzuNetspring (acq.
 Optimizely)Houseware (acq.
 LaunchDarkly)Kubit

-Data warehouse-native connectionSnowflake, Databricks, Clickhouse, Google BigQuery, Amazon Athena, PostgreSQL, Amazon Redshift, TrinoSnowflake, Databricks, Google BigQuery, Amazon RedshiftSnowflake, BigQuery, Amazon RedshiftSnowflake, Databricks, Google BigQuery, Amazon Redshift, Vertica, Clickhouse, Apache Hive
+Data semantic-layer grounded connectionSnowflake, Databricks, Clickhouse, Google BigQuery, Amazon Athena, PostgreSQL, Amazon Redshift, TrinoSnowflake, Databricks, Google BigQuery, Amazon RedshiftSnowflake, BigQuery, Amazon RedshiftSnowflake, Databricks, Google BigQuery, Amazon Redshift, Vertica, Clickhouse, Apache Hive

 PricingSeat-basedMTU-basedMTU-basedMTU-based